Khaju Bridge

-The Khaju Bridge (پل خواجو, Pol-e Xāju) is one of the historical bridges on the Zayanderud, the largest river of the Iranian Plateau, in Isfahan, Iran.
+The Khaju Bridge (پل خواجو) is a historic bridge on the Zayanderud, the largest river of the Iranian plateau, in Isfahan, Iran.
 Serving as both a bridge and a weir, it links the Khaju quarter on the north bank with the Zoroastrian quarter across the Zayanderud.
 It is located at the end of Kamal Ismail Street in Isfahan.

 The bridge served a primary function as a building and a place for public meetings in the past.
 It has been described as the city's finest bridge.

 Persian art historians and revivalists, Arthur Upham Pope and Phyllis Ackerman are interred in a mausoleum nearby.